-We are a Heritage Lottery funded project, run by the Game and Wildlife Conservation Trust, that aims to improve the conservation of bats on farmland.
-Over the next year we will be working with landowners across Hampshire and Dorset to understand which arable habitats are attractive to bats today and promote these habitats to farmers to aid bat conservation.
+Agribats was a Heritage Lottery funded project, run by the Game and Wildlife Conservation Trust, that aimed to improve the conservation of bats on farmland.
+In 2017, we worked with landowners across Hampshire and Dorset, to carry out fieldwork to better understand which arable habitats are attractive to bats and to promote these habitats to farmers to aid bat conservation.

 Why study farmland bats?